-- Elapsed time

-- This is the time spent for the identification or exploitation phase.
-For the identification phase, it means that this is the time taken by the steps that are necessary to be performed only once in order to carry out many attacks; for the exploitation phase, these are the steps that are necessary to be performed for every TOE that is attacked.
+- Elapsed time - This is the time spent in the identification and the exploitation phases.
+The Elapsed time in the identification phase is the time taken by the steps that are necessary to be performed only once in order to carry out the attack on many TOEs later.
+In the exploitation phase, it is the time required by the steps that must be performed for every

-- Access to target devices